Tprineweb/Tasty-Snacks-site/README.md

 view.php view-paginated - create a view for the admin to edit, delete, and add to the database

 tastysnacks.sql - holds database data

+readme.txt - holds admin login information

+site was hosted using my laptop as a wamp server